Marshmello88/memory_game/README.md

 # Technologies used

-CSS, Javascript and HTML, Bootstrap, Jasmine.
+CSS, Javascript and HTML, Bootstrap.

 # Stuff to add in the future